-With our Spanish lessons for 11 to 20 you will learn "11 to 20" in 4 easy steps.
-The Spanish you will learn in this lesson consists of 10 The numbers from 11 to 20.
+With our Spanish lessons you will learn the topic "11 to 20" in 4 quick and easy steps.
+The Spanish you will learn in these lessons consists of 10 the numbers from 11 to 20.

 Each Spanish lesson consists of 4 interactive learning activities and includes full audio by a native Spanish speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Spanish lesson available, beginner and intermediate.

 The language in our beginner lessons has been carefully selected for children and adult learners beginning Spanish for the first time.
 Each beginner lesson introduces the learner to 10 related words and phrases.
 The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
 In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.

 Our intermediate lessons are aimed at learners who have already started studying Spanish.
 They are suitable for more advanced adult learners and for pupils between the ages of 11 and 16.
 Each intermediate lesson introduces 20 items of language.
 These lessons include more short Spanish sentences in addition to words and phrases.
 The intermediate lessons include "Daily routine", "Places in town", "The environment", and over 50 other secondary lessons.
 At school, these lessons are suitable for secondary pupils between the ages of 11 and 16.

 The 4 activities in each of our Spanish lessons progress step by step to help you the beginner gradually master the topic vocabulary.
 These activities are based on '3 stage questioning', a method of learning that quickly and easily builds your confidence as you work through a short series of lesson activities that strengthen your knowledge of the Spanish that you want to learn.